-Example 27: Mobile home accommodation Example 28: Parent's move eliminates eligibility Example 29: Principal family home must be occupied Mrs Kent and her husband divorce, leaving her with the family farm.
+Example 28: Mobile home accommodation

+Mrs Kent and her husband divorce, leaving her with the family farm.
 Before the divorce, Mrs Kent had spent school terms living in accommodation in a mobile home park so that her two daughters could attend high school daily.
-She continues this arrangement and, with the help of her parents and brother-in- law, spends weekends and school holidays keeping the farm productive.
+She continues this arrangement and, with the help of her parents and brother-inlaw, spends weekends and school holidays keeping the farm productive.
 Second Home Allowance for the mobile home park accommodation may be approved.

+Example 29: Parent's move eliminates eligibility

 Alison's parents own an isolated property.
 Her parents set up an approved second home just 5 kilometres from the high school Alison attends.
 Alison and her younger brother have spent school terms living in the second home with their mother for 3 years.
 Alison's parents separate during the school year, agreeing that the children will continue to live with their mother in what was the second home.
 As the children normally live with her, Alison's mother becomes the approved applicant and the home in which she lives becomes the principal family home.
 As a result, Second Home Allowance is no longer payable from the date of the separation.
-Stuart's mother and her de facto partner move to an isolated community and set up an art studio in an old building.
-The partner then leaves.
-As Stuart has reached secondary school age and has no access to a high school, his mother moves to a larger town and rents a house.
-Although she continues to own the isolated property, it is unused.
-She receives a pension, and applies for the Second Home Allowance in respect of the rented house.
-The claim should not be approved, as there is no parent living in the principal family home.